hakabar/Visual_Stimulus_Moving/README.md

     - bottom of the screen to top of the screen as many times as requested in COUNTER_LOOP
     - top of the screen t bottom of the screen as many times as requested in COUNTER_LOOP

+The file stimulusMoving.psyexp is the graphical version of stimulus_moving.py created with PsychoPy2 Builder

 This experiment was created using PsychoPy2 Experiment Builder (v1.79.01), Thu 16 Feb 2017 04:27:52 PM PST
 If you publish work using this script please cite the relevant PsychoPy publications Peirce, JW (2007) PsychoPy - Psychophysics software in Python.
 Journal of Neuroscience Methods, 162(1-2), 8-13.